marcomq/rust-xgboost/README.md

-This is mostly a fork of https://github.com/davechallis/rust-xgboost but uses another xgboost version and links it dynamically instead of linkit it static as the original library.
+This is mostly a fork of https://github.com/davechallis/rust-xgboost but uses another xgboost version and links it dynamically instead of linking it statically as in the original library.

 Rust bindings for the [XGBoost](https://xgboost.ai) gradient boosting library.